GEM (desktop environment): Atari versions

 Development of the production 68000 version of GEM began in September 1984, when Atari sent a team called "The Monterey Group" to Digital Research to begin work on porting GEM.
 Originally, the plan was to run GEM on top of CP/M-68K, both ostensibly ported to Motorola 68000 by DRI prior to the ST design being created.
 In fact, these ports were unusable and would require considerable development.
-Digital Research also offered GEMDOS (originally written as GEM DOS), a DOS-like operating system aimed to port GEM to different hardware platforms.
+Digital Research also offered GEMDOS (originally written as GEM DOS, it was also called "Project Jason"), a DOS-like operating system aimed to port GEM to different hardware platforms.
 It was available for 8086 and 68000 processors and had been adapted to the Apple Lisa 2/5 and the Motorola VME/10 development system.
-Atari decided in January 1985 to give up on the existing CP/M-68K code and instead port GEMDOS to the Atari ST platform, referring to it as TOS.
+Atari decided in January 1985 to give up on the existing CP/M-68K code and instead port DRI GEMDOS to the Atari ST platform, referring to it as TOS.

 As Atari had provided most of the development of the 68000 version, they were given full rights to continued developments without needing to reverse-license it back to DRI.
 As a result, the Apple-DRI lawsuit did not apply to the Atari versions of GEM, and they were allowed to keep a more Mac-like UI.

 Over the next seven years, from 1985 to 1992, new versions of TOS were released with each new generation of the ST line.
 Updates included support for more colors and higher resolutions in the raster-side of the system, but remained generally similar to the original in terms of GKS support.
-In 1992 Atari released TOS 4, or MultiTOS, along with their final computer system, the Falcon030.
+In 1992, Atari released TOS 4, or MultiTOS, along with their final computer system, the Falcon030.
 In combination with MiNT, TOS 4 allowed full multitasking support in GEM.